Resolving Galactic binaries in LISA data using particle swarm optimization and cross-validation: Results

 Each combination of SNR and $R_{\rm ee}$ cuts in a given frequency interval provides a different trade off between the detection rate and the search depth -- the minimum SNR found for confirmed sources -- for that interval.
 Thus, by slicing and dicing the same set of identified sources with different combinations of cuts, we can generate sets of reported sources that are tailored for specific science goals.
 In some cases, such as electromagnetic follow ups, one may want this set to have as low a contamination from spurious sources as possible in order to reduce wasted telescope time.
 In others, such as the estimation of the GB population distribution, completeness of the reported sample in terms of SNR may be an important consideration while the tolerance to spurious sources could be higher.

-To determine the suitability of a given combination of cuts, robust estimates of the expected search depths and detection rates as well as their associated uncertainties would be required.
+To determine the suitability of a given combination of frequency intervals and their corresponding SNR and $R_{\rm ee}$ cuts, robust estimates of the expected search depths and detection rates as well as their associated uncertainties would be required.
 These can be obtained from an ensemble of mock data realizations drawn from a range of realistic astrophysical models.
 While such an exhaustive analysis is outside the scope of this paper, it motivates a preliminary exploration of the effect of different combinations of cuts using the two mock data realizations we have in hand.

 Table~\ref{tab:snr_ree_results(LDC1_TEST1)} presents the results for several different combinations of SNR and $R_{\rm ee}$ cuts for LDC1-4.
 The corresponding results for MLDC-3.1mod are given in Table~\ref{tab:snr_ree_results_(MLDC3_TEST1)}.
 The combinations of cuts are labeled as follows and they are identical across LDC1-4 and MLDC-3.1mod. \begin{itemize} \item $R_{\rm ee}$--OFF: No $R_{\rm ee}$ cut used and the only cut applied is on SNR.
 Hence, cross-validation is not used at all in filtering out reported sources from the set of identified ones. \item $R_{\rm ee}$--ON: The same SNR cuts as in $R_{\rm ee}$--OFF but $R_{\rm ee}$ cuts are initiated in two out of the 4 blocks below $4$~mHz. \item SNR--UP: Same as $R_{\rm ee}$--ON but $R_{\rm ee}$ cuts are applied to all the blocks below $4$~mHz. \item SNR--DOWN: Same $R_{\rm ee}$ cuts as in SNR--UP but the SNR cut in each block is lower. \item MAIN: A combination of higher SNR but lower $R_{\rm ee}$ cuts relative to SNR--UP that provides our principal reported results. \end{itemize} In these tables, since $R_{\rm ee}\in [-1,1]$ by definition, $R_{\rm ee}=-1$ for a block indicates that no $R_{\rm ee}$ cutoff was applied while $R_{\rm ee}=1$ implies that all identified sources were rejected.
 The choice of frequency intervals, while being adjustable in principle, is kept the same in this paper for all of the above combinations.